ftobon/steam-classes/lego-machines.md

-# Projects:

 ## Extendable Claw
 A simple collapsible structure that can be made with any long pieces and studs.
-You can challenge your students to try an make the longest possible arm that is still functional.
+You can challenge your students to make the longest possible arm that is still functional.

 Links:
 * [lego claw arm on bricks.stackexchange.org](http://bricks.stackexchange.com/questions/1869/how-to-make-a-lego-claw-arm/1871#1871)
 * [Demonstration video](https://youtu.be/P4teCuW-KfE)

-Donkey carts
+## Donkey carts

 Push stick rubber car

-Free build: gear contraptions
+## Free build: gear contraptions

 Pantograph